 In collaboration with the Institute for HIV Research at the University Bonn, the BRAHMS study enrolled over 1,000 men who were behaviorally vulnerable to HIV at ten German clinics that cater to gender and sexual minority populations.
 Enrolled participants received risk reduction counseling and underwent testing for HIV and other STIs every three months for up to 12 months in order to evaluate the incidence of HIV and determine the feasibility of conducting an HIV vaccine efficacy trial in a population that, like the U.S. military, is predominantly affected by a subtype B epidemic.
 BRAHMS is the largest systematic epidemiologic study of STIs in Germany and includes testing for a variety of common and uncommon infections, including chlamydia, gonorrhea, syphilis, Mycoplasma genitalium, Trichomonas vaginalis, and viral hepatitides.

 Contemporary Epidemiology of HIV in Jordan

-MHRP is collaborating with the Emerging Infectious Diseases Branch at WRAIR to conduct the first observational HIV study to take place in the Kingdom of Jordan.
-RV505 seeks to understand the evolving HIV epidemic in the country, gathering information on HIV risk factors, outcomes, genotypes and drug resistance profiles.
-It includes a cross-sectional survey with standardized bio-behavioral and viral characterization of Jordanians and Syrian refugees living with HIV in Jordan as well as a period of prospective, active HIV surveillance.
-The findings of this study will inform clinical care and public health practice in the region.
+MHRP collaborated with the Emerging Infectious Diseases Branch at WRAIR to conduct the first observational HIV study to take place in the Kingdom of Jordan.
+RV505 characterized the evolving HIV epidemic in the country, gathering information on HIV risk factors, outcomes, genotypes and drug resistance profiles.
+It employed a cross-sectional survey with standardized bio-behavioral and viral characterization of Jordanians and Syrian refugees living with HIV in Jordan as well as a period of prospective, active HIV surveillance.
+The findings of this study are informing clinical care and public health practice in the region.